joelczk/writeups/HTB/Horizontall.md

 stty cols 132 rows 34
 strapi@horizontall:~/myapi$
 ```
+### Obtaining user flag

-Lastly, we will then obtain our user flag.
+Now, all we have to do is to obtain our user flag.

 ```
 strapi@horizontall:~/myapi$ cd /home/developer